nemild/hack-the-media/README.md

 - **Confirmation Bias**: Extreme degree of confirmation bias
 	- We click on content that justifies our individual views without interacting with the full body of research on a topic; newsfeed algorithms see these choices and give us more of the same
-	- Gives us an irrational confidence that we know what is “reality”, because all evidence we see justifies a certain view - and the only opposing side that breaks through is the most extreme voices
+	- Gives us an irrational confidence that we know what is “reality”, because all evidence we see justifies a certain view - and the only opposing side that breaks through is the most extreme, outrageous voices that can be easily dismissed
-	- May easily dismiss valid opposing viewpoints

 **Potential Antibodies**